 Today's marketplace has moved beyond the structural confines of relational data and up to the category of "big data."
 Companies with hyperscale data centers are dealing with tremendous amounts of existing data, with massive data growth on the horizon.
-They require reliable and powerful hardware and software platforms on which to process this big data.
-Dell PowerEdge C series servers provide this solid infrastructure for companies to offer their data processing capabilities.
-Integrating many PowerEdge C servers together in a Hadoop cluster allows companies to process large datasets quickly and efficiently.
+They require a reliable and powerful hardware platform, along with a reliable and fast software platform on which to process this big data.
+The Dell PowerEdge C series servers provide this solid infrastructure for companies to offer their data processing capabilities.
+Integrating many PowerEdge C servers together in a Hadoop cluster allows these companies to quickly and efficiently process large datasets.

-In our lab tests, we configured eight Dell PowerEdge C5220 microservers into a Hadoop cluster and ran the TeraSort benchmark on the cluster to demonstrate the performance capabilities of the Dell PowerEdge C platform.
-Below, we discuss the PowerEdge C5220 microserver, our test topology, and our results in more detail.
+In our lab tests, we configured eight Dell PowerEdge C5220 microservers into a Hadoop cluster and ran the MapReduce benchmark on the cluster to demonstrate the capabilities of the Dell PowerEdge C platform.
+Below we discuss the Dell PowerEdge C5220 microserver, our test topology, and our results in more detail.